Engineering the non-Hermitian Su-Schrieffer-Heeger model with skin effects in Rydberg atom arrays: Effects of disorder on the NHSE SSH model

-where $\delta$ is a small symmetry-breaking constant.
-This factor assigns a positive (negative) sign to states located on the right (left) boundary.
-The global localization behavior is then summarized by the directional mean IPR (dMIPR), which is obtained by averaging over all eigenstates
+where $\epsilon$ is a small symmetry-breaking constant introduced to avoid ambiguity for nearly symmetric states.
+Accordingly, $\mathcal{P}=+1$ ($-1$) corresponds to localization biased toward the right (left) boundary.
+To characterize the overall directional localization of the spectrum, the directional mean IPR (dMIPR) is used by averaging the dIPR over all eigenstates, i.e.,

-The topological robustness of the system in the presence of disorder is characterized by the winding number in real-space.
-This formulation is based on the biorthogonal basis of the NH effective Hamiltonian $H_{\rm OBC}$.
-To ensure the proper algebraic properties of the projection operators, the left $\{|nL\rangle\}$ and right $\{|nR\rangle\}$ eigenvectors are rigorously normalized to satisfy the biorthonormality condition $\langle mL|nR\rangle=\delta_{mn}$.
-Using the chiral symmetry operator $S_1=\bigoplus_{j=1}^{N}\sigma_z$, where $\big\{S_1,H_{\rm OBC}\big\}=0$, the flattened Hamiltonian $Q=\mathbb{I}-2P$ is constructed from the projector $P=\sum_{n=1}^{N}|nR\rangle\langle nL|$ onto the subspace of occupied states.
-The real-space winding number $\nu_s$ is then physically derived as the trace of the chiral displacement operator~\cite{kitaev2006anyons,PhysRevLett.123.246801}
+The topological robustness of the system in the presence of disorder is characterized by a real-space winding number.
+This quantity is constructed from the biorthogonal eigenbasis of the NH Hamiltonian $H_{\rm OBC}$ in Eq.~(\ref{eq12}).
+The right and left eigenvectors, denoted by $\{|\psi_x^R\rangle\}$ and $\{\langle\psi_x^L|\}$, are chosen to satisfy the biorthonormal condition $\langle\psi_{x'}^L|\psi_x^R\rangle=\delta_{x'x}$, which ensures the proper algebraic structure of the projection operators.